brightnucleus/config/README.md

 All feedback / bug reports / pull requests are welcome.

-This package uses the [PHP Composter PHPCS PSR-2](https://github.com/php-composter/php-composter-phpcs-psr2) package to check committed files for compliance with the [PSR-2 Coding Style Guide](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
+This library uses the [PHP Composter PHPCS PSR-2](https://github.com/php-composter/php-composter-phpcs-psr2) package to check committed files for compliance with the [PSR-2 Coding Style Guide](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
 If you have valid reasons to skip this check, add the `--no-verify` option to your commit command:
 ```BASH
 git commit --no-verify
 ```